nkostin4/deploy-arch/README.md

 ## What does this script do?

 This is a bootstrapping script (inspired by LARBS) that is meant to be run after a minimal installation of Artix (or Arch) linux.
-It installs less bloatware (lol) than LARBS does.